jadericdawson/PDFchat/README.md

 ## Prerequisites
 The application requires Python 3.6+ to run.
+IMPORTANT: Be sure to copy/paste your OpenAI API key into PDFchat.py before executing anything.

 ## Installation
 1. Install Python if not already installed.
 Detailed instructions for installation can be found [here: Python Installation](https://python.org/installation) or run the installation scripts below.